 Financial Aid Info

-UMA is proud to introduce our new 5-year Bachelor of Architecture (B.Arch) degree, slated to start fall 2013 - and WE WANT TO SHOW IT TO YOU!
+UMA is proud to introduce our new 5-year Bachelor of Architecture (B.Arch) degree, which started fall 2013 - and WE WANT TO SHOW IT TO YOU!
 Built on our 25-year history of providing excellent architectural education, our program is the first and only professional architecture degree in the State of Maine.

 We want YOU and your family to tour our facilities, learn about our program, and meet with faculty and students.